Skip to Content

 South Africa Study Abroad Programs

-South Africa is also sometimes described as “a world in one country,” because visitors are able to experience variety not only in peoples and cultures, but also in geography, biodiversity, and economy.
+South Africa is also sometimes described as “a world in one country,” because visitors are able to experience variety, not only in people and culture, but also in geography, biodiversity, and economy.
 Modern, cosmopolitan cities with advanced infrastructure contrast with huge tracks of undeveloped land where it is not unusual for motorists to have to stop to allow giraffes, baboons, or herded cattle to cross the road.
-South Africa also hosts 8 UNESCO World Heritage sites, including the Cradle of Humankind, the world’s richest hominid site and home to over 40% of the world’s human ancestor fossils.